When data is lost or corrupted, you can use the instance clone feature to restore data to a specific time point within the log retention period.

-In the CVM instance where data is to be restored, install PostgreSQL on the same version as that of the backup data.
-If PostgreSQL has already been installed, this step can be skipped.
+In the CVM instance where data is to be restored to, install PostgreSQL on the same version as that of the backup data.
+If PostgreSQL has already been installed, skip this step.

-This document shows you how to install PostgreSQL 10 and restore data on a CentOS 7-based CVM instance.
+This document shows you how to install PostgreSQL 10 and restore data in a CentOS 7 CVM instance.

 To restore backup data of PostgreSQL v11.8 or 12.4, you need to modify the version number in the installation package name to install PostgreSQL on the same version as that of the backup data.
 For example, replace

 yum install https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm yum install postgresql10-server postgresql10-contrib postgresql10 postgresql10.x86_64